Management Working Plans

 National Technical Assistance to Analyze Data and Design Best Practices during Updation of Forest Working Plan

 IORA will assist in updating 21 Working Plans in Assam as per NWPC-2014 (National Working Plan Codes-2014) using global best practices and latest technology and approaches.
-IORA will also prepare the State to access upcoming national and international financial instruments like REDD+, NAMAs, INDCs, Green India Mission, etc.IORA will work on integrating remote sensing analysis and GIS with the Working Plan designs and implementation in a seamless manner, and creation of robust datasets.
+IORA will also prepare the State to access upcoming national and international financial instruments like REDD+, NAMAs, INDCs, Green India Mission, etc.IORA will work on integrating remote sensing analysis and GIS with the Working Plan designs and implementation in a seamless manner, and a creation of robust datasets.
 In order to ensure mainstreaming of best practices for future working plan exercises, IORA is also developing tools such as Mobile Apps, data analysis spreadsheets etc. Training programs will be conducted for the tools and systems developed for this project.

 |Duration||2016 – 2017|